We know this is a trying time for most of us. In difficult times and beyond, we will be here to help you navigate the ever-changing tide.

 Small Business Administration (SBA) CARES Act Funding Options

-- Economic Injury Disaster Loan and Advance - Designed to assist small businesses, independent contractors, self-employed individuals, non-profits, and 501(c)(19) veterans organizations that are currently experiencing financial difficulties due to COVID-19.
+- Economic Injury Disaster Loan and Advance - Update: Advance grants have been exhausted but you can still apply for the loan.
+Designed to assist small businesses, independent contractors, self-employed individuals, non-profits, and 501(c)(19) veterans organizations that are currently experiencing financial difficulties due to COVID-19.
 Apply through the streamlined process here.
+Helpful tip: Be sure to confirm details before submitting an application as not all industries may be able to apply at a given time.

 Helpful tips: Be sure to reach out to any existing lenders or vendors to see what options they may be able to provide for payment deferrals, reduced payments, or installment payments.
 Also, don't overextend yourself with additional lending obligations.
 Be sure to recalculate your breakeven point to determine your needs and what you can realistically repay.